By Kavitha Srinivasa

 Since they understand its benefits and our cook-stoves are easy to use, they convince the men, who otherwise may not have understood the process of fuel collection required for cooking.

 Having convinced the women our next step is to create promotional material in the form of visual kits and videos are on mobile phones.
 Besides that, each cook-stove carton contains instruction manuals.
-Information is available in various Indian vernaculars.
+Information is available at various Indian vernaculars.
 In Africa, we sell our products in places equivalent to Big Bazaar, but in India, due to low awareness, such retail outlets are not on our agenda.

 Instead, in India, we concentrate on B2B, including corporate social responsibility (CSR programs) that focus on social impact and/or those who also want to move toward carbon neutrality.
 We also work with microfinance institutions (MFIs) and Women’s Self-Help groups.